Shoryucode/Vim/README.md

 The plugins used and set up in my .vimrc file are:

+- delimitmate
+- indentline
+- vim-airline
+- vim-colors-solarized
-- YankRing
+- vim-fugitive
 - vim-surround
-- vim-multiple-cursors
-- vim-javascript
-- vim-css3-syntax
-- vim-fugitive
-- vim-colors-solarized
-- vim-airline
-- syntastic
-- supertab
-- peaksea
-- omlet
-- indentLine
-- grep
-- emmet
-- delimitMate
-- ctrlsimilar
-- bufexplorer
+- Wombat

 You can Add or Remove anything you like.

-Source for downloading plugins is: http://vimawesome.com/
+Source for plugins is: http://vimawesome.com/